hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * W﻿orkshop ID
 * S﻿tudent ID

 4﻿.
-The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the managementof the workshops.
+The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the management of the workshops.

 Like any API, it uses verbs to perform tasks.